 Get the answers you need

-Panicking because you aren’t ready for tomorrow’s tax deadline?
+Panicking because you aren’t ready for the April 15 tax deadline?
 Here are some last-minute tips to make the process a little less painful.
-To get all the deductions you deserve and plenty of tax planning and prep advice, check out EM Lynley’s book Tax Tips for Authors.
+To get all the deductions you deserve and plenty of tax planning and prep advice, check out EM Lynley’s book 2015 Writers’ Tax Workshop.

 If you try to rush through a Schedule C in a day or two, I guarantee you will miss deductions and end up paying more tax than you really owe, especially if this is the first or even the second year you are filing a Schedule C as a writer.
 There are a lot of specialized deductions you may not know about, and it’s worth the effort to keep good records and allow enough time to properly prepare your tax return.

 1. Didn’t get organized in time?
 File an extension.
 If you haven’t got your expenses tallied in time to get all the deductions on your Schedule C, don’t worry.
 You can file an extension that gives you until October 15 to file your return: another six months to get your act together.
 Most tax software has an extension option, or you can go to the IRS website and download the PDF at the link below.
 Fill it in and mail it to be postmarked by April 15.

 The caveat here is that the IRS expects you to pay what you owe now, even if you haven’t completely figured it out!
 If you have a refund coming, don’t worry, you don’t have to do anything.
 But if you have a balance due, or you aren’t sure, make sure that between withholding and other tax payments that you pay as much as your tax liability from LAST year.
 Then you won’t get an IRS penalty.
 You may owe interest on the difference, but it’s far less than the penalty for under-withholding during the year and not paying anything by April 15.